Erasmus & Exchanges

 How does it work?

-Incoming exchange students have to submit an online application throught Osiris (study information system)
+Incoming exchange students have to submit an online application through Osiris (study information system).
+Click here to go to the online application system: "exchange conservatory".

 Zuyd University of Applied Sciences, which Conservatorium Maastricht is part of, has a limited number of rooms for foreign students.
 E-mail the Housing department of the International Office or look at mymaastricht.nl.